Rise of mammals and early hominins

 On the basis of these footprints, it has been suggested that bipedalism did not evolve from quadripedalism, but had always been possible and was instead lost by monkeys and others who became uniquely quadripedal.[ref]Yvette Levoisin, “L’homme de descend pas d’un primate arboricole!”. http://www.hominides.com/html/references/bipede-homme-primate-deloison.php.[/ref] The least one can say is that this idea does not seem to have caught on very much.

 Another skull from about 3.5 Mya, which has been named Kenyanthropus platyops, is controversial.
 One paleontologist thinks it is just a deformed skull of Au. afarensis; another, an ancestor of Homo rudolfensis.
-However, a recent discovery of what would be the oldest known stone tool dates back to 3.3 Mya.[ref]“Wrong Turn Leads to Discovery of Oldest Stone Tools”, http://news.nationalgeographic.com/2015/05/150520-oldest-stone-tools-discovery-harmand-archaeology/[/ref] It was found near the site of Kenyanthropus, so it may have been used by him.
+However, a recent discovery of what would be the oldest known stone tool dates back to 3.3 Mya.[ref]“Wrong Turn Leads to Discovery of Oldest Stone Tools”, http://news.nationalgeographic.com/2015/05/150520-oldest-stone-tools-discovery-harmand-archaeology/[/ref] It was found near the site of Kenyanthropus, so it may have been used by him, whatever he was.

 Australopithecus africanus is similar to Au. afarensis in possessing both ape-like and human-like features, so much so that some paleontologists consider them to be the same species.
 It lived in east and south Africa 3.3-2.1 Mya.
 It had teeth more like those of humans than of australopiths, with smaller canines arranged in a semicircle.
 It had a flat face and the foramen magnum placed as for an upright posture.
 Its brain was bigger than that of Au. afarensis and it was both bipedal and arboreal.
 So it is considered by some to be an ancestor of Homo.